 After seeing TV commercials for Wix, some of our users asked us to do a detailed comparison of Wix vs WordPress to find out which is the better choice.

 In this article, we will compare Wix vs WordPress and highlight the pros and cons.
-Our hope is that with this Wix review and comparison, you will be able to decide which platform is right for you.
+Our hope is that with this Wix review and comparison, you will be able to decide which platform is right for your needs.

-Price and Costs
+1. Pricing and Costs

 Each Wix premium plan has different storage and bandwidth limitations.
 You can pay monthly or choose a yearly plan.

-We often get asked about why is WordPress and what’s the catch?
+We often get asked about why is WordPress free and what’s the catch?

 However, there are thousands of free WordPress themes and plugins available that you can use to reduce costs.
 You can add any feature to your WordPress site using a plugin without upgrading your hosting plan.

 WordPress beats Wix with flexible plans available from a variety of web hosting companies.
 The cost depends on how much resources you use, and you are free to use your WordPress site in any way you want.

-Ease of Use
+2. Ease of Use

-Wix comes with very powerful and easy to use tools to build your own website.
+Wix comes with powerful and easy to use tools to build your own website.
 It offers a simple drag and drop interface where you can select any element on your site and start editing it in a WYSIWYG interface.

-You can drag and drop items anywhere on your site, rearrange things on your pages, write content, and add media in a user friendly environment.
+You can drag and drop items anywhere on your site, rearrange things on your pages, write content, and add media in a user-friendly environment.
 Many beginners would find this feature a blessing as it saves them from dealing with code.

-To get the full control of the appearance, users will have to familiarize themselves with different sections like menus, customizer, visual post editor, etc. This means that WordPress requires a small learning curve for beginners.
+To get the full control of the appearance, users will have to familiarize themselves with different sections like navigation menus, customizer, visual post editor, etc. This means that WordPress requires a small learning curve for beginners.

-Deisgn and Layout
+3. Design and Layout